clavoie/erru/README.md

 ## Dependency Injection

-A wrapper is provided around all top level functions in the erru package.
-They can be injected the into your code instead of calling the package functions directly if you so choose. erru provides a function to hook into the [di dependency injection system](https://github.com/clavoie/di), but the constructors for all wrappers are open in case you would like to use another:
+An interface is provided to wrap all top level package functions.
+This interface can be injected the into your code instead of calling the package functions directly.
+A function to hook these dependencies into the [di dependency injection system](https://github.com/clavoie/di) is provided, but the constructors for all wrappers are open in case you would like to use another:

 ```go
   resolver, err := di.NewResolver(errHandler, erru.NewDiDefs())